kimyoungw/UMGC_CapstoneCourse/README.md

 ```

 ### Github
-**Note**: fastq-info must be installed on your home directory such that the executable can be found by this path: `~/fastq-info/bin/fastqinfo-2.0.sh`
+**Note**: If you are installing fastq-info manually, it must be cloned such that the executable can be found by this path: `umgc_capstonecourse_2022/fastq-info/bin/fastqinfo-2.0.sh`

 ```bash
 $ git clone https://github.com/raymondkiu/fastq-info